Discover Cornwall area’s rich history during 2018 Heritage Fair

 Ontario East British Home Child Family

-Volunteers compile and preserve primary resources such as letters, home visit papers, clothing, trunks and other articles that the children brought with them.
-They also inform and educate individuals about the British Home Children and their most significant role in the development of Canada.
-As well, they stage events to bring awareness of the British Home Children’s stories.
+The Ontario East British Home Child Family collect, preserve and share such things as letters, home visit papers, clothing, trunks and other articles which relate to the British Home Children.
+The volunteers with this group inform and educate individuals about the British Home Children.
+As well, they stage events which bring awareness to British Home Children.

 Railways of SD&G